-With Flash Fill, Excel is looking for a pattern, and so your data needs to be consistent.
+With Flash Fill, Excel is looking for a pattern, so your data needs to be consistent.
 If you’re not getting the results you’re looking for, you might need to do some data normalization or clean up the data to remove inconsistencies, such as removing a middle initial used in a name or eliminating a prefix or suffix.
-(Flash Fill was introduced with Excel 2013 and is available in more recent versions, including Excel 2021, 2019, 2016, and Excel 365).

 With Flash Fill, the data you see isn’t going to change because there isn’t a formula or a link pointing back to the original data; it is actual data you can sort, filter, and edit.
 In fact, once you have the results you want, you could delete the original data.
 When you use the Excel Flash Fill option, one of the features that also displays is the Flash Fill smart tag.
 If you’re happy with the results, you can ignore this smart tag, but this option is available to reverse the feature or even highlight the cells in case you wanted to copy this data to another location.
 Or, if you don’t want to Flash Fill the data, choose the Undo Flash Fill option under the smart tag or press [Esc].